-I am working on an ebook/course that will help bloggers and online personalities increase their affiliate income, but below are some of my tips for increasing your affiliate income:
+Below are some of my tips for increasing your affiliate income:

 - Use the Pretty Link plugin.
 I use this for all of my affiliate links.
 It makes them look cleaner when it looks like “makingsenseofcents.com/bluehost” instead of the long links that affiliate programs usually provide.